nileshparab42/Gesture-Volume-Control/README.md

 ## Description

 This project is a software application that allows users to control the volume of their computer using simple hand gestures.
 The application uses a webcam to detect and interpret the hand gestures made by the user, and then adjusts the volume of the computer accordingly.

-## Prerequisites

-In order to use the Gesture Volume Control application, you will need to have the following installed on your system:

-- A webcam
-- Python 3
-- OpenCV

 ## Implementation of Gesture Volume Control